Spiritual-Entanglement/rumc-snsg/Revelation/03-InterpretingTheMystery-Part01.md

     - the Millennial Kingdom will be on the Earth.
 	- restores creation to a condition of perfection.
 	- affirms the goodness of God's creation.
-	  - Counters the Gnostics heresy.
+	  - Counters the Gnostic's heresy.
 	    - all material creation is evil and irredeemable.

 - Montanus (late second century)